A Discussion about Sources

 The history of individual almshouses can be complex.
 Amalgamations, rebuilding, and relocating can lead to official or unofficial name changes which can lead to confusion.
 Howkins, Pooley and parish all refer to the same establishment in South Mimms.
 This also applies to place names – Chipping Barnet, Hadley Green or Monken Hadley can all be cited for the Wilbraham almshouses.
 Boundary changes mean that information about an almshouse in an area which was part of Hertfordshire for only a while will be found in a work about another county.
 The Watchmakers almshouse was in Hertfordshire but now in Greater London.
 This may affect where information is located.

 The nature of the records means the amount and the quality of information will vary considerably.
 At the risk of stating the obvious, just because something is in print doesn’t mean it’s correct despite the best efforts of the authors.
+A few cases have been unearthed where respected sources appear have incorrect information – and I am under no illusion that there are likely to be unintentional errors in this survey.

 Obviously this is the most reliable source of information.
 They will be of the time.
 HALS has a good store.
 How much is kept or available at various libraries and museums is variable.